toa-io/toa/extensions/configuration/docs/consistency.md

 implementation complexity of this solution and its operations costs are considered unreasonable.
 However, an attempt will be made to implement this solution with a certain constraints [#147](https://github.com/toa-io/toa/issues/147).

-The only *real* solution for the defined problem is to stick to forward- and backward-compatibility.

 [^1]: Since it looks like there is no reasonable way to provide this kind of guarantee without significant performance and/or availability impact, it may be implemented as a mechanism with read retries and with a timeout considered as “enough for the most of fail-over scenarios”.